rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/helm-init/_index.md

 ## A. Initialize Helm and Render Templates

-Instead of installing the `tiller` agent on the cluster, render the installs on a system that has access to the internet and copy resulting manifests to a system that has access to the Rancher server cluster.
+From a system that has access to the internet, render the installs et and copy resulting manifests to a system that has access to the Rancher server cluster.

 Initialize `helm` locally on a system that has internet access.